mbraceproject/MBrace.Design/MBrace.Flow/combinators.md

-## Overview of available and planned combinators for MBrace.Streams
+## Overview of available and planned combinators for MBrace.Flow

 ### Producers